 If you drop something heavy on your foot or step down awkwardly and twist your ankle, it’s important to get X-rays.
 Even small fractures cause bruising and swelling that may interfere with your mobility and quality of life.
-At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM, and podiatrist and foot surgeon Stephen Tentler, DPM, and the team, provide complete care for foot and ankle fractures.
-To make an appointment, call the office in Greenwood or Martinsville, Indiana, or book online today.
+At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM and his team provide complete care for foot and ankle fractures.
+To make an appointment, call our office or request an appointment online today.

 Fractures occur when a bone breaks into two or more pieces.
 Anyone can experience a fracture, but they’re most common in athletes and active individuals.